Davsan88/guidesAndNotes/aws_practitioner.md

 - **Chainer**: A flexible and intuitive deep learning framework, designed for researchers and developers.
 - **Hugging Face**: An open-source library that provides tools for natural language processing, including pre-trained models and tokenizers.

-Understanding these services and tools helps you leverage AWS's capabilities to build, deploy, and scale ML and AI applications, and process and analyze big data efficiently.

 ### Apache MXNet

+Apache MXNet is an open-source deep learning framework designed to train and deploy deep neural networks at scale.
+It supports both symbolic and imperative programming, making it flexible and efficient for a wide range of deep learning applications.

-### Intel?
+### Intel

-   x86 & ARM
+### x86 & ARM

+Intel provides processors based on different architectures:

+- **x86**: A family of instruction set architectures based on the Intel 8086 CPU.
+Widely used in desktops, laptops, and servers.
+- **ARM**: A family of reduced instruction set computing (RISC) architectures.
+Known for energy efficiency, widely used in mobile devices, embedded systems, and increasingly in cloud environments.

 ### Intel Xeon Scalable & Intel Gaudi

+- **Intel Xeon Scalable**: A line of high-performance processors designed for data centers, supporting a wide range of workloads from AI and analytics to cloud and networking.
+- **Intel Gaudi**: AI training processors designed to deliver high performance and efficiency for deep learning workloads.

 ### GPU

+Graphics Processing Units (GPUs) are specialized processors designed to accelerate the rendering of images and video.
+In ML and AI, GPUs are used to accelerate the training and inference of deep learning models, significantly reducing the time required to process large datasets.

 ### CUDA

+CUDA (Compute Unified Device Architecture) is a parallel computing platform and application programming interface (API) model created by NVIDIA.
+It allows developers to use NVIDIA GPUs for general purpose processing, enabling significant performance improvements in compute-intensive tasks such as deep learning and scientific computing.

+Understanding these services and tools helps you leverage AWS's capabilities to build, deploy, and scale ML and AI applications, and process and analyze big data efficiently.

-## AWS Well Architected Framework
+## AWS Well-Architected Framework

 ### General Definitions

+The AWS Well-Architected Framework helps cloud architects build secure, high-performing, resilient, and efficient infrastructure for their applications.
+It provides a consistent approach to evaluate architectures and implement scalable designs.

 ### On Architecture

-   On-Premise Enterprise (Centralized team) vs AWS (Distributed teams)
+- **On-Premise Enterprise (Centralized team)**: Traditionally, on-premise architectures are managed by centralized teams responsible for all aspects of the IT infrastructure.
+- **AWS (Distributed teams)**: In the AWS environment, architecture responsibilities are distributed across teams, promoting agility and innovation.

 ### Amazon Leadership Principles

+Amazon's Leadership Principles guide the culture and decision-making process within the organization, emphasizing customer obsession, ownership, inventiveness, and long-term thinking.

 ### General Design Principles

-   Stop guessing your capacity needs
+- **Stop guessing your capacity needs**: Automatically scale capacity up or down as needed.
-   Test systmes at production scale
+- **Test systems at production scale**: Perform testing in production environments to understand system behavior.
-   Automate to make architectural experimentation easier Allow for evolutionary architectures
+- **Automate to make architectural experimentation easier**: Use automation to speed up experimentation and innovation.
+- **Allow for evolutionary architectures**: Design systems that can evolve over time.
-   Drive architectures using data
+- **Drive architectures using data**: Make informed decisions based on data analysis.
-   Improve through game days
+- **Improve through game days**: Simulate real-world scenarios to test and improve system reliability and performance.

 ### Anatomy of a Pillar

-   Dedihgn Principles
-   Definition
-   BEst Practices
-   Resources
+Each pillar of the Well-Architected Framework includes:

+- **Design Principles**: Guidelines to improve your architecture.
+- **Definition**: Explanation of the pillar's scope.
+- **Best Practices**: Recommendations for achieving the pillar's goals.
+- **Resources**: Additional materials and tools to help implement best practices.

 ### Operational Excellence

-   Perform operations as code
+- **Perform operations as code**: Define operations procedures as code to standardize and automate tasks.
-   Make frequent, small, recersible changes
-   Refine operartions procedures frequently
-   Anticipate failure
+- **Make frequent, small, reversible changes**: Reduce risk and improve agility by deploying small changes frequently.
+- **Refine operations procedures frequently**: Continuously improve procedures to adapt to evolving needs.
+- **Anticipate failure**: Design systems that anticipate and tolerate failures.
-   Learn from all operational failures
+- **Learn from all operational failures**: Use failures as learning opportunities to improve system resilience.

 ### Security

-   Implement a strong identity foundation
+- **Implement a strong identity foundation**: Use AWS IAM to manage user access securely.
-   Enable traceability
+- **Enable traceability**: Monitor and log all actions to maintain visibility and control.
-   Apply security at all layers
+- **Apply security at all layers**: Implement security measures across all layers of your architecture.
-   Automate security best practices
+- **Automate security best practices**: Use automation to enforce security policies consistently.
-   Protect data in transit and at rest
+- **Protect data in transit and at rest**: Encrypt data to protect it from unauthorized access.
-   Keep people away from data
+- **Keep people away from data**: Minimize direct access to data by using automated tools.
-   Prepare for security events
+- **Prepare for security events**: Develop incident response plans and practice them regularly.

 ### Reliability

-   Automatically recover from failure
-   Test recovery procedures
-   Scale horizontally to invrease aggreagate system availability Stop guessing capacity
-   Manage change in automation
+- **Automatically recover from failure**: Implement mechanisms to detect and recover from failures.
+- **Test recovery procedures**: Regularly test your recovery processes to ensure they work as expected.
+- **Scale horizontally to increase aggregate system availability**: Distribute workloads across multiple resources to improve availability.
+- **Stop guessing capacity**: Use auto-scaling to match capacity with demand.
+- **Manage change with automation**: Use automated tools to manage and deploy changes.

 ### Performance Efficiency

-   Democratize advanced technologies
-   Go global in minutes
-   Use serverless architectures
-   Experiment more often
-   Consider mechanical sympathy
+- **Democratize advanced technologies**: Make advanced technologies accessible to all teams.
+- **Go global in minutes**: Use AWS global infrastructure to deploy applications quickly around the world.
+- **Use serverless architectures**: Leverage serverless computing to build scalable and cost-effective applications.
+- **Experiment more often**: Encourage innovation through rapid experimentation.
+- **Consider mechanical sympathy**: Understand how your workload interacts with the underlying infrastructure.

-### Cost Optimisation
+### Cost Optimization

-   Implement Cloud Financial Management
-   Adopt a consumption model
-   Measure overall efficiency
-   Stop spendinm money on undifferentiated heavy lifting Analyze and attribute expenditure
+- **Implement Cloud Financial Management**: Manage and optimize cloud spending.
+- **Adopt a consumption model**: Pay only for the resources you use.
+- **Measure overall efficiency**: Continuously monitor and improve resource usage.
+- **Stop spending money on undifferentiated heavy lifting**: Focus on tasks that add value to your business.
+- **Analyze and attribute expenditure**: Track and allocate costs to understand spending patterns.

-### AWS Well-Architected-Tool
+### AWS Well-Architected Tool

+The AWS Well-Architected Tool helps you review and improve your cloud architectures.
+It provides insights and recommendations based on the Well-Architected Framework.

 ### AWS Architecture Center

+The AWS Architecture Center provides best practices, reference architectures, and blueprints to help you design and build your cloud applications.

 ## TCO and Migration
 ### Total Cost of Ownership